patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/avatar/avatar.md

 section: components
 ---

-The **avatar** is used to represent a user.
-It may contain an image that represents the user or a placeholder graphic in the absence of an image.
+An **avatar** is a visual used to represent a user.
+It may contain an image or a placeholder graphic.
 Typical usage is to represent the current user in the masthead.